How to Install Shiplap on Walls

 6. Draw a Horizontal Chalk Line

 To create a visual guide for placing the boards on the wall accurately, use the chalk box to draw a horizontal line six inches above the floor.
-This allows for a 1/4-inch gap between the floor and the bottom board, which makes room for the natural expansion of the wood.
+This allows for a slight gap between the floor and the bottom board, which makes room for the natural expansion of the wood.

 7. Attach the First Row of Shiplap

 For this step, you can choose to use nails, construction adhesive or both to attach the shiplap to the wall.
 Start by placing the first board in a bottom corner.
 Align the board with your chalk line, and use the level to achieve precision.
 Apply the adhesive to the back of the board and/or use a hammer or nail gun to insert two evenly spaced, two-inch nails through the board and into each stud.

 Place a nickel or 1/8-inch spacer on the top edge of the board you just attached, creating the signature shiplap gap.
 Once you’ve attached the second row of boards, you’ll be able to move the spacers up.

 9. Continue the Process up the Wall

 Continue the same measuring, chalk marking, spacing and installing process for the remaining rows on your wall.
 Once you reach the top, you may need to cut the last row of boards to make them fit.